-The external exam consists of two papers: Paper 1 (50%): Computational thinking & Problem Solving and Paper 2 (50%): Written Assessment in Computer Science and technical-related questions.
+The external exam consists of two papers: Paper 1 (60%): Theory and Paper 2 (40%): Problem Solving and Programming.

 A GCSE in Computer Science opens the doors to a whole range of future opportunities.
 The skills you develop will support you in your future studies and employment.
 If you enjoy you the GCSE course, you might want to move on to the A level course in Computer Science.
-Your well-developed computing skills will be highly valued and sought after in all areas of studies and employment.
+According to a recent study Computing jobs are the #1 source of new wages in the US and EU